TYPO3-Console/TYPO3-Console/Documentation/AdministratorManual/Index.rst

 		},
 		"require": {
 			"typo3/cms": "~6.2.6",
-			"helhum/typo3-console": "1.0.x-dev"
+			"helhum/typo3-console": "~1.0.0"
 		}
 	}

-Don't forget to activate the extension in the extension manager.
+Don't forget to **activate the extension** in the extension manager.

 The ``typo3cms`` command will automatically be copied to your root directory.